rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 ## The Future

 Right now, we're currently organising reimbursing anyone who had purchased non refundable ticket.
-We're also going to take the time to step back an re evaluate what kind of event is possible, and what kind of event our members want to attend.
+We're also going to take the time to step back and re- evaluate what kind of event is possible, and what kind of event our members want to attend.